-B.E.Y.O.N.D is simple ways to think about your experience, how it has impacted you and how you can find ways to support you as you heal.
-It is a combination of self help and support that can make a the journey to healing possible.
+B.E.Y.O.N.D provides simple ways to think about your experience, how it has impacted you and how you can find ways to support you as you heal.
+It is a combination of self help and support that can make the journey to healing possible.

 Healing does not mean that you no longer feel the pain, or that you forget, but that you are able each day to slowly move beyond it.
 The scar will remain, but it will not define you, only remind you that you are much stronger than you ever believed possible.